 Description

-First World War memorial, erected 1920, with later additions for the Second World War.
+The Totland Bay War Memorial is a First World War memorial, erected in 1920, with later additions for the Second World War.
+It is made of Portland stone and features cast-iron railings.

-DESCRIPTION: the memorial takes the form of a short obelisk on a square pedestal with a molded cap, recessed panels and chamfered plinth, set on a three-stepped base.
-The north panel of the pedestal is inscribed ‘1914-1919/ REMEMBER/ THOSE WHO DIED/ FOR US’ with the names inscribed on the remaining faces.
-The inscription ‘1939-1945’ has been added below the recessed north-facing panel, with 15 names on the chamfer and foot of the pedestal.
-A further name has been added below the list of names at a later stage.
-The memorial, which is enclosed by cast-iron bar railings, stands on paving set within a grassed area.
-A path leads from the memorial to the pavement and four dwarf stone bollards stand to the front of the memorial at the edge of the grassed area.
+The memorial consists of a short obelisk atop a square pedestal that has a molded cap, recessed panels, and a chamfered plinth, all set on a three-stepped base.
+The north panel of the pedestal is inscribed with ‘1914-1919/ REMEMBER/ THOSE WHO DIED/ FOR US’, while the names of the fallen are inscribed on the other faces.
+Below the recessed north-facing panel, the inscription ‘1939-1945’ has been added, along with 15 names on the chamfer and foot of the pedestal.
+An additional name has been added below the list at a later time.
+The memorial is enclosed by cast-iron bar railings and stands on paving within a grassed area.
+A path leads from the memorial to the pavement, and four dwarf stone bollards are positioned in front of the memorial at the edge of the grassed area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.